If you haven’t read How to Obtain Truly Natural Organic Textile Products please read it before continuing reading here about natural silk fabric.

 Some people report that they stopped getting migraine headaches after sleeping on silk filled pillows.

 Cancer patients with raw skin from radiation treatments or skin reactions like rashes and sores from chemotherapy treatments generally find relief in selecting natural fibers, especially silk.
-Many of our customers tell us they have specifically been advised to wear to silk garments to sleep in and relax in.
+Many of such customers have specifically been advised to wear to silk garments to sleep in and relax in.

 Accelerates Wound Healing

-The composition of the silk is very similar to human skin cells.
+Interestingly the composition of the silk is very similar to human skin cells.
 During a research it was confirmed that silk accelerates burn wound healing and can be used for treatment of burn wounds.
 It was also confirmed that using silk dressing materials on wounds no inflammation symptoms were observed.
-Silk does not cause an immune reaction in the body and it degrades slowly.
+In fact, Silk does not cause an immune reaction in the body and it degrades slowly.

 Silk for medical use, such as wound stitches, is specially treated to remove sericin and this is what has been knitted into a special fabric which has virtually no allergic potential (only one case of allergy has ever been reported).